LinkWellNodes/Documentation/docs/knowledgebase/Verifiable-Random-Numbers-Guide.md

 ## Overview

-LinkWell Nodes's **Verifiable Random Numbers (VRN)** service is a cryptographically-secure random number generator (RNG) that provides both randomness and verifiability on-chain.
+LinkWell Nodes's **Verifiable Random Numbers (VRN)** service is a cryptographically-secure random number generator (RNG) that sends random numbers to your on-chain smart contract.

 Unlike traditional random number generators, VRN allows you to independently verify that the numbers provided were generated fairly, using a pre-committed secret seed.

 :::info
 ### Is LinkWell's VRN the same as Chainlink's VRF?

-No. VRN is a different service that provides a similar level of security and verifiability, but with the added benefit of being free on all testnets, and a very minimal cost on all mainnets.
+No. VRN is a different service that provides a similar level of security and verifiability, but added ease of implementation, free testnet usage, and minimal-cost mainnet usage.
 :::

 ## Features